Chart Color Schemes

 Kilkivan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 12.1%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.1%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 42.7% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.3% and certificates at 32.4%.
+The area's university qualification rate is 12.1%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 9.1%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
+Vocational credentials are held by 42.7% of residents aged 15+, with advanced diplomas at 10.3% and certificates at 32.4%.
+Educational participation is high, with 26.8% currently enrolled in formal education, including 10.6% in primary, 10.2% in secondary, and 2.0% in tertiary education.

-Educational participation is high, with 26.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 10.2% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education